 Web Analytics Integration

-Using tools like Google Analytics to track viewer behavior, traffic sources, and performance metrics of embedded live streams.
+Tools like Google Analytics track viewer behavior, traffic sources, and performance metrics of embedded live streams.

 Wi-Fi Bonding

-Combining multiple wireless connections to create a more stable internet source for live streaming.
-Useful in field or mobile production.
+Combining multiple wireless connections creates a more stable internet source for live streaming, which is helpful in mobile production.

 Web-Based Studio

-Online tools like StreamYard or Melon that offer cloud-based live production capabilities—ideal for browser-only workflows.
+Online tools like StreamYard or Melon that offer cloud-based live production capabilities are ideal for browser-only workflows.

 Watermarked Stream